-Bereavement leave is available for the following family members: spouse, child, step-child, parent, step-parent, sister or brother, step-sister or step-brother, grandparent, grandchild, mother or father-in-law, sister or brother-in-law.
-A student is required to contact the School if he/she will be absent as a result of the death of an immediate family member.
+Bereavement leave is available for the following family members: spouse, child, stepchild, parent, stepparent, sister or brother, stepsister or stepbrother, grandparent, grandchild, mother or father-in-law, sister or brother-in-law.
+A student is required to contact the School if he/she will be absent because of the death of an immediate family member.
 You may be granted up to 3 days of bereavement time per calendar year.
 Such absences are not made up.
 However, if additional time off to attend to family and estate matters is requested, this time missed must be made up during semester break.
 If time off is requested for funerals of other than immediate family members, the time will be treated as authorized leave time and will be deducted from PTO time, if time exceeds PTO hours, the remainder of the clinical time missed will be made up during semester break.
-This time missed will not affect the clinical grade.